-Whether you live in Bozeman or are visiting, you probably want to get out and experience the best of winter in Bozeman.
-Here is a list of the best things to do in Bozeman during the winter.
+Whether you live in Bozeman or are just visiting, you probably want to get out and experience the best of winter in Bozeman.
+Here is our list of the best things to do in Bozeman during the winter.

 1. Skiing (of course)

 This one is a given.
 Bozeman is a ski town that’s for sure.
 Bridger Bowl is just a 20-minute drive from downtown Bozeman and it offers some of the best expert skiing in the nation.
 If you aren't comfortable flying down chutes, don't worry, Bridger Bowl has more than 75 runs with a wide variety of terrain difficulty.
 Big Sky Resort is known as some of the Biggest Skiing in America with more than 5,800 skiable acres and 36 lifts.
 Located 45 minutes away from Bozeman, it's easy to visit Big Sky for the day.

 Is there any better way to spend a cold winter day than cozied up in a charming log cabin?
 Whether you are visiting or just looking for a getaway, Bozeman has so many cabins that are perfect for cozy winter nights.
 From Airbnb's near downtown to Forest Service cabins in the mountains, click here for a list of the 10 best cabin rentals in Bozeman.

 There are a few perks to winter hiking in Bozeman that are worth mentioning.
 For one, there is hardly any trail traffic which means you can often have some of Bozeman’s most popular hiking trails all to yourself!
 Second, the scenery is different.
 If you grew tired of a Bozeman hiking trail over the summer, revisit it in the winter – it’s a whole new world!
 Third, is there anything more beautiful than Bozeman's snow-covered peaks?
 Click here for a list of the best winter hikes in Bozeman.